lawnjelly/smoothing-addon/README.md

 ### 2D
 The procedure for 2D is pretty much the same as with 3D except you would be using a node derived from Node2D as the physics rep (target) and the 'Smoothing2D' node should be used instead of 'Smoothing'.

+In 2D, for legacy support, the smoothing node can be set to `toplevel` if the property flag is enabled (this defaults to disabled). `toplevel` enables the transform of the smoothing node to be specified in true global space (which is more stable, and may play better with GPU snapping), however has two downsides:
+1. Parent node visibility is not automatically propagated to `toplevel` nodes, thus you have to explicitly hide the smoothing node, rather than rely on hiding just the parent node.
+2. Y-sorting does not work correctly for `toplevel` nodes.

 ### Following targets that are not the parent node
 Additionally the smoothing node has the ability to follow targets that are not parent nodes.
 You can do this by assigning a `Target` in the inspector panel for the Smoothing node.